PipulPant/CypressPOMFramework/README.md

 Integrated cypress-mochawesome-reporter which generated the automation result in cypress/report/*html which can be viewed directly in the browser.

 ## Additional Information
 I have added Prettier to beautify the test code during development phase.
+Test Plan is also included in the folder TestPlan/ .

 ## Automated Test cases Status